Westmont College Volleyball Summer Elite Prospect Camp

 About

-The Westmont College Volleyball Summer Elite Prospect Camp includes gym sessions where athletes train using the same coaching methods and in the same facilities the Westmont College Volleyball team uses.
-Campers interact with current coaches, players, and volleyball alumni, and residential campers live in the dorms students stay in during the school year and eat in the dining commons.
-The camp also includes a group meeting with recruiting information and an admissions meeting, a campus tour, a player panel with current Westmont players, and a meeting with an admissions counselor.
+Westmont College Volleyball Summer Elite Prospect Camp includes multiple gym sessions where campers train using the same coaching methods and in the same facilities the Westmont College Volleyball team uses.
+Campers interact with current coaches, players, and volleyball alumni, meet with an admissions counselor, take part in a group meeting that includes recruiting information and an admissions meeting, join a campus tour, and attend a player panel with current Westmont players.
+Residential campers live in the dorms students stay in during the school year and eat in the dining commons, and each camper receives a camp t-shirt and verbal feedback from all coaches throughout the camp.

 • Ages: 15–18 years old

-• Price: Cost: $575 Residential (includes food and lodging); $475 Commuter/ Day Camper (does not include food and lodging).
+• Price: $575 Residential (includes food and lodging); $475 Commuter/Day Camper (does not include food and lodging)

 • Ages: 15–18 years old

-• Price: Cost: $575 Residential (includes food and lodging); $475 Commuter/ Day Camper (does not include food and lodging).
+• Price: $575 Residential (includes food and lodging); $475 Commuter/Day Camper (does not include food and lodging)

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.